The Corsican Brothers (play): Synopsis

 The events leading to the duel are described.
-Louis has travelled to Paris to find Emilie de L'Esparre, with whom he has fallen in love.
+Louis has travelled to Paris to find Emilie de L'Esparre, a woman whom both brothers loved but only Louis pursued.
 She has married, and he vows to accept the situation; her husband admires Louis' honesty in admitting the past affair, and asks him to protect her while he is away.

 Chateau-Renaud, known as a womanizer and duellist, is pursuing Madame L'Esparre, and he challenges Louis to a duel.
 In the Forest of Fontainebleau, Louis is wounded in the ensuing sword fight; before he dies he tells his second that his brother will avenge his death.